Castle Bromwich Hall Gardens: Features

 These 10 acre walled Baroque gardens are listed grade II* and are the only remaining example in the country of a formal English garden design.
 They are being restored as near as possible to the period 1680–1740, which was when they were at their best, and contain over 600 species of plants from the time.

-The Holly Maze is a mirror image of the one at Hampton Court Palace designed by George London and Henry Wise.
+The 100m Holly Walk or Holly Maze is a mirror image of the one at Hampton Court Palace designed by George London and Henry Wise.
 The Kitchen and Fruit garden is based on a design by Batty Langley from his book "New Principles of Gardening".

+Access

 The Hall and other buildings are privately owned.
 Castle Bromwich Hall itself is now a hotel.
 All buildings and the gardens closest to the house can be seen from the Gardens or roads.

-A DVD of the gardens by Great Britain Online is available.
+The 30 acres of parkland are now a nature reserve managed by Birmingham City Council and the Gardens Trust, and can be accessed free of charge.